 This short demo shows:

-- Notice how "home realm discovery" works.
+-1.
+John, an employee from Fabrikam's partner company, logs-in into SharePoint with his credentials. -2.
+Notice how "home realm discovery" works.
 John enters his e-mail address in Auth0 Login Widget.
 As with the previous example, Auth0 will extract the domain and map it to the right Fabrikom connection (Active Directory in this case).

 A frequent question we get is whether the login experience is extensible and customizable.

 The Auth0 Login Widget is designed to get you going quickly and is fully customizable.
 And is optional.
 You have full control of the login process.

 For example, Fabrikom is likely to have a URL for its own employees (who generally wouldn't need a selector) and a different URL for partners (who will likely need the selector).
 Another popular option is to use vanity URLs, or something like: